lmmx/botodto/src/botodto/aws/README.md

 ## Problem statement

 1. OpenAPI schemas for AWS services are available from the OpenAPI Directory but are missing exceptions.
+   The SDK schemas that it uses come from the JS v2 SDK, which is identical to the botocore SDK schemas (except in botocore there are exceptions).
+We can just swap out the JS SDK source for botocore.

 2. Pydantic model code can be generated from OpenAPI schemas using the `datamodel-code-generator` package.